-The salary expense of salaried employees working on more than one agreement or program shall be allocated to each program based on the ratio of the number of hours worked on each program during the pay period to the total number hours worked during the pay period.
+The salary expense of salaried employees working on more than one Agreement or program shall be allocated to each program based on the ratio of the number of hours worked on each program during the pay period to the total number hours worked during the pay period.

-The CONTRACTOR shall not make retroactive salary adjustments for any employee without written approval from the COUNTY.
+The CONTRACTOR will make no retroactive salary adjustment for any employee without written approval from the County.